MichaelRWolf/wendy-ai/notes-from-google-doc.md

 Yes — beautifully actually 🌿

-That’s a smart move for long episodes.
+That's a smart move for long episodes.

-Here’s how we’ll handle it smoothly:
+Here's how we'll handle it smoothly:

 💡 How to process in halves

-Split the transcript roughly at a natural break (about halfway through — maybe around minute 15 or where the “suffering / holding it all” topic begins).
+Split the transcript roughly at a natural break (about halfway through — maybe around minute 15 or where the "suffering / holding it all" topic begins).

 Name them, for example: